tunahanfaruk/T-/README.md

 # T-
 A programmeing language developed by Tunahan Faruk S.
+# Commands That You Can Use

+# For Writeing Some Thing
+write("something_you_want")

+# For Adding Vaiable
+:x&20

+#Simple Calculations

+456+346
+3456-34
+345*345
+346/346
+46346^235